ilikescience/ilikescience.github.io/_posts/2019-02-10-pulse-check.markdown

 **We can agree on important things.** We ranked four images very similarly for "this aligns with bitly's brand" and three for "this is what Bitly should be in the future."
 This means that while we might have different personal tastes, we can align around the Bitly brand.
 </div>

 If you're the facilitator, be mindful of bias: try to be as informative as possible without judging the team.
 Teams that aren't very aligned need as much information as possible to guide them.
-Teams that are highly aligned need to pay more attention to the details to avoid complacancy.
+Teams that are highly aligned need to pay more attention to the details to avoid complacency.

 I also like to turn my analysis email into a google doc, so that it is easier to find at a later date.